wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = What settings are available? =

-From Settings screen you are able to choose:
-* button type (share button, share toolbar, counters)
+From Settings screen you are able to choose: button type (share button, share toolbar, counters), button size, social sharing services, menu type, button position (above or below your posts), display options.
-* button size
-* social sharing services
-* menu type
-* button position (above or below your posts)
-* display options

 Please look at *Screenshots* for more information.